petervanerp/Image-shuffling-and-unshuffling/README.md

 This is a modified version of a group project. shuffleImage.m, createTiles.m, and main.m were not written by me.
+Other files are entirely my work, except of course for vista.jpg which is a test image found through google images.

 Features:
 - Read image